weilincheng/tomo/README.md

    node index.js
    ```

-5. Use browser to open the localhost path `http://localhost:8080`
+5. Use browser to open the localhost path `http://localhost:8080` (You can set the port number in `.env`)

 ## Inspiration